Skip to Content

 To achieve this, your application must use the SDK’s createProximityPresentationSession function that takes a string retrieved from the QR code and uses it to establish a proximity presentation session with the wallet application and initiate the presentation workflow.

-1. Add the following code under the // Verify mDocs - Step 3.1: Create setupProximityPresentationSession comment to create a new setupProximityPresentationSession function that:
+1. Add the following code under the Verify mDocs - Step 3.1: Extend VerifierViewModel class to extend the VerifierViewModel class with the ProximityPresentationSessionListener protocol:

 Swift